Federal Internet Crimes Defense Lawyer

 I Accidentally Accessed A Child Pornography Site.
 Could I Be Charged With A Federal Crime In This Case?

 If it can be shown that a person accidentally accessed a site, then they will not get charged with a federal crime.
 However, if they downloaded or stored child pornography on their computer, then they will have a really hard time proving that they accidentally accessed it.
-People accidentally stumble onto things all the time; there are all sorts of spyware and viruses that can get on a person's computer and federal agents know this.
+People accidentally stumble onto things all the time; all sorts of spyware and viruses can get on a person's computer, and federal agents know this.

 How Much Does Knowledge Of IT Come Into Play In Internet Sex Crime Cases?

-In some cases, it's important to have a forensic expert examine the computers that have been seized in sex crime investigations.
+In some cases, it's important to have a forensic expert examine the computers seized in sex crime investigations.
 This is because people will claim that they mistakenly downloaded content, or there might otherwise be a question as to whether or not someone else sent content to an individual.
-The defense can also hire their own forensic expert in order to challenge the prosecution's expert.
+The defense can also hire its forensic expert to challenge the prosecution's expert.

 What Are Some Cyber Crimes That May Be Charged Federally?